jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 This section helps the agent to connect to the API Manager

-apimanager.host: Machine name where API Manager is running. localhost value can be used s agent is installed on the same machine apimanager.port: <API Manager port numner (8075 by default)>
+`host`: Machine name where API Manager is running. localhost value can be used s agent is installed on the same machine

+`port`: <API Manager port numner (8075 by default)>
-apimanager.discoveryIgnoreTags: <API tags you >\
+`discoveryIgnoreTags`: <API tags you >\
-apimanager.filter: apimanager.proxyApicIDField:
+`filter`: apimanager.proxyApicIDField:
-apimanager.subscriptionApplicationField:
+`ubscriptionApplicationField`:
-apimanager.pollInterval: 30s
+`pollInterval`: 30s
-apimanager.auth.username:
-apimanager.auth.password:
+`auth.username`: an API Manager user with either  “API Manager Administrator” or “Organization administrator” role.
+Based on the role of this user, the agent is able to :

+* discover any API from any organisation (“API Manager Administrator”)

+`auth.password`: dsffsfsa

 Once all data gathered, this section should looks like: